lucaruzzola/algae/README.md

 This repository contains an implementation from scratch of simple functional data structures in Python.

-The following structures are currently implemented and tested:
+The following structures are implemented and tested:
  - Either
  - Option
  - Try